chazeprasad/slate/source/includes/api/beat/_update.md

 }
 ```

-This endpoint retrieves a specific Beats.
+This endpoint updates a specific Beats.

 ### HTTP Request